Chhani Bari

 Chhani Bari is a village in the Hanumangarh district of Rajasthan state in India.

 It is in the Bhadra mandal and is a sub-tehsil in Bhadra Tehsil.
 Chhani Bari is situated at a distance of about 18.7 km from its mandal headquarters Bhadra, 148 km from the district headquarters of Hanumangarh and 336 km away from the state capital of Jaipur.
 Hisar is the closest commercial center.

 Transportation

 Chhani Bari can be reached by a number of bus routes.
-Some long route buses start from Chhani Bari for Jaipur and Hanumangarh.
+Some long route buses start from Chhani Bari for Jaipur, Bikaner, Suratgarh and Hanumangarh.
 The village has become a small commercial hub in the nearby area after Bhadra because of internal markets being developed.

-Due to the village's large population of over 1000 homes, there are three bus stops: Tehsil, Village Center and Main Bus Stand.
+Due to the village's large population of over 2000+ homes, there are three bus stops: Tehsil, Village Center and Main Bus Stand.

 There is an Army Radar in the village.
 Many telecommunication companies have installed towers across the town.